otsohelos/ot_harjoitustyo/MapGenerator/documentation/Software Requirements Specification.md

 After the basic version is functional, it will be complemented by the following functionalities, time permitting:

 - Contiguity of terrain types setting: how likely adjacent squares are to have the same type of terrain
-- Addition of Legend (DONE for Terrain view), legend inclusion in save files, and customisable map name
+- Addition of Legend (DONE for Terrain view), legend inclusion in save files
+- Customisable map name
 - DONE: Rainy / dry setting
 - DONE: Option to re-randomize terrain
 - Addition of cities